-&lt;sup>49 A person is "paroled into the U.S." when the U.S. Justice Department uses its discretion to grant temporary admission for humanitarian, legal, or medical reasons.
+55 A person is "paroled into the United States" when the U.S. Justice Department uses its discretion to grant temporary admission for humanitarian, legal, or medical reasons.

-$^{50}$ Until 40 quarters of work are completed, a noncitizen's income and resources are deemed to include the sponsor's income and resources.
+56 Until 40 quarters of work are completed, a noncitizen's income and resources are deemed to include the sponsor's income and resources.